a3X3k/Bi0s/Forensics/readme.md

 ![Bi0s](https://github.com/abhishekabi2002/Bi0s/blob/master/Forensics/Assets/100.jpeg?raw=true)

-- Here at last we shall see that there are some Hex Encrypted line.
+- Here at last we shall see that there are some `Hex Encrypted Text`.

 ![Bi0s](https://github.com/abhishekabi2002/Bi0s/blob/master/Forensics/Assets/101.jpeg?raw=true)

-- We have to decode it to get the ASCII Text.
+- We have to decode it to get the `ASCII` Text.

 ```
 696e6374667b337831663730304c5f69735f673030645f215f67756573735f2121217d